cmontalvo251/Processing/README.md

 Conway's Game of Life - Each cell has rule based on neighbors and are documented in the code.
 Pretty cool simulation

 Mandelbrot - Iteration of Mandelbrot sets.
 The speed of explosion is given a color.

+Julia Sets - Use the sequence f(z) = z^2 + c except c is constant over the entire complex plane.
+Furthermore, z varies across the complex plane rather than starting at zero.
+Slightly different than Mandelbrot but very similar.
+Currently c is random from +-2.0+-2.0i which means you will get a different Julia set every time you run the code